cmstas/flashggFinalFit/README.md

 Each of the relevant folders are documented with specific `README.md` files.
 Some (temporary) instructions can be found in this [google docs](https://docs.google.com/document/d/1NwUrPvOZ2bByaHNqt_Fr6oYcP7icpbw1mPlw_3lHhEE/edit)

 ## Running the systematics
 Copy the systematics files under this folder, rename as `systematics_all_merged.json`.
-And copy this file to the `Combine` folder as well.
+And copy this file to the `Combine` folder and `DataCard` folder as well.